 Sending Out Your FTB Offer In Compromise And Final Notes

-After submission you should get a response within 90 days.
-FTB settlements are often faster than the IRS, the average being 3-5 months of time.
-We hope this guide helps explain the process and can help you to get your own FTB Offer In Compromise in even if you cannot afford professional help.
+After submission, you should get a response within 90 days.
+FTB settlements are often faster than the IRS, the average being 3-5 months time.
+We hope this guide helps explain the process and can help you to get your own FTB Offer In Compromise even if you cannot afford professional help.

 Don’t want to do it yourself?
 Prefer to have our expert tax attorneys do it for you?
-Call us at (888) 515-4829 or fill out the contact form below.
-One of our tax attorneys will call you for a free, no obligation consultation.
+Fill out the contact form here or call us at (888) 515-4829.
+One of our tax attorneys will call you for a free, no-obligation consultation.